 - For mitigation strategies and safety tips on becoming prepared for each type of disaster, visit this page.
 At the end of each guide, you will find a free checklist that can be printed for future reference.

-- To find more information on specific services and assistance offered within the state of Indiana, visit Indiana's Office of Homeland Security and Emergency Response.
+- To find more information on specific services and assistance offered within the state of Indiana, visit the Indiana Department of Homeland Security and Emergency Response.

 I hope you enjoyed learning about the disasters that are likely to affect Indiana.